socksandpants/music-distrb/README.md

 # README
-* NOTE: database needs to be migrated with '$ bin/rails db:migrate' before web app can work

-Run the server.
+*Run the server.
 On port localhost:3000.
 '$ bin/rails server'

-Run the console for Rails.
+* Run the console for Rails.
 '$ bin/rails console'

-Check the routes the app responds to.
+* Check the routes the app responds to.
 '$ bin/rails routes'

+* Migrate database
+'$ bin/rails db:migrate'

 Things I may want to cover later: